YanGranat/ukhvat_notes/README.md

 - **🌍 Bilingual** - English and Russian interface
 - **⭐ Favorites** - Mark important notes and see them highlighted in the list
 - **🗄️ Archive (new)** - Archive/unarchive notes (hidden from main list and search), Archive screen with preview, per-note Restore/Delete (to Trash), and bulk actions (Restore all / Delete all)
-- **🤖 AI proofreading (new)** - In-editor AI menu with "Fix errors".
-If there is a text selection, only the selected fragment is corrected in-place; otherwise the entire note is corrected.
+- **🤖 AI features (new)** - In-editor AI menu: "Fix errors" and "Generate title".
+If there is a selection, only the selected fragment is corrected; otherwise the entire note is corrected.
+"Generate title" sends the whole note and prepends a one-line title (up to 50 chars) followed by an empty line.
 Supports OpenAI/Gemini/Anthropic/OpenRouter; API keys in Settings → API Keys; strict provider/model usage (no fallbacks).
 180s network timeouts.
 Version preview highlights per-character changes (green = added vs previous; red = removed vs next).

 ## 📱 What it does